The show entries - flowers, pot plants, fruit and vegetables

 Wednesday 3rd April 2019, 6:30pm

 The first show of the year, and a chance to cheer ourselves up with a display of bulbs, cut flowers and house plants and we also have classes for Jelly and Marmalade as well.

-Details of the winners and pictures of the 2018 entries are below.
+Details of the winners in 2019 and pictures of the 2018 show are below.